luciotato/LiteScript/README.md

 This environment It's higly recommendable to be productive with the language.

 If you have a windows box, it's time to start using Linux.
-Node.js works on windows, but some other very useful tools do not worj smoothly (like node-inspector).
+Node.js works on windows, but some other very useful tools do not work smoothly on windows (like node-inspector).
 Go now and download "Virtual Box".
 After installing "Virtual Box" goto http://www.debian.org/distrib/netinst and continue from there until you've got the above configuration.